hachyderm/community/community.hachyderm.io/content/en/docs/account-types/verification.md

 ## Who should verify?

-Currently only a subset of our specialized accounts are _required_ to verify.
-That said we recommend that all specialized accounts (including some, but not all, influencer accounts) go through the verification process so that Hachyderm users know that your account is officially recognized and that you've agreed to [the covenant](../covenant/).
+Currently, only a subset of our specialized accounts are _required_ to verify.
+That said, we recommend that all specialized accounts (including some, but not all, influencer accounts) go through the verification process so that Hachyderm users know that your account is officially recognized and that you've agreed to [the covenant](../covenant/).